Configure eNegotiate

 - AutoAction | Create Contract followed by Associate a Contract Master Draft

-Tip: To avoid clutter on a kanban board AutoAction phases can be minimised by default.
+Tip: To avoid clutter on a kanban board, AutoAction phases can be minimised by default.
 For more details, see Minimise Workflow Phases.

 Once you have generated a document using an eNegotiate template, editing the fields in the repository will not affect the document content.